Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Background and Related Work

-The \textit{information gain} (IG) estimates how much the model can improve by choosing a particular policy.
-Conversely, the \textit{pragmatic value} estimates how close a possible outcome will be to the agent’s preferred state.
+The \textit{information gain} (IG) estimates how much the model can improve by choosing a particular policy and aims to resolve the uncertainty currently present in the generative world model.
+Thus, IG takes into consideration the approximate posterior Q over hidden states (variables in the world that the agent cannot observe) given observations and Q of hidden states only -- our prior beliefs about the model before any observation.
+Here, the agent aims at \textit{maximizing} the divergence, thus, looking for the most informative future steps.
+Conversely, the \textit{pragmatic value} (PV) estimates how close a possible outcome (observation O) will be to the agent’s preferred observations (C), focusing on meeting the expectation defined for the agent.
+Together, IG and PV balance the exploration/exploitation trade-off.

+The cases in which AIF was used to dynamically support computing systems are mainly focused on robotics; Oliver et al.~\cite{oliver_empirical_2022} give a comprehensive overview of how AIF allows (robotic) systems to act under uncertainty.
+Nevertheless, the application of AIF extends to continuous stream processing systems, such as provided by Sedlak et al.~\cite{sedlak_equilibrium_2024,sedlak_adaptive_2024}, which uses a wide set of processing metrics as sensory observations.
+Actions taken by the processing system were elastic adaptations, e.g., scaling resources or quality, allowing to empirically find system configurations that fulfill SLOs.

+Proved useful for ensuring the adaptability of robotic and stream processing systems, AIF could address the existing research gap in optimizing dynamic pervasive FL systems.

+To sum up, while AdaInf and Octopus are SLO-aware inference services, they are designed for dynamic and resource-efficient \textit{model serving}, particularly in scenarios like multi-model and edge inference.
+In contrast, traditional FL hyperparameter tuning methods, such as BO and grid search, aim to achieve one best FL model but do not inherently address the adaptability and continuity required for lifelong learning.
+Active Inference, with its inherent adaptability, innate exploration-exploitation trade-off handling, and potential explainability through causality, offers a promising theoretical solution for the presented gap.
+To the best of our knowledge, this paper is the first attempt to apply AIF to FL (and, by extension, lifelong FL), addressing the challenges of adaptability and heterogeneity in this domain.